National Legal Hotline

 - a person who has the right of custody of or access to the child, or the right to spend time or communicate with the child.

-After receiving such a request, the Secretary is then required to forward the documents to a registrar of the Family Court of Australia, State Family court or State or Territory Supreme Court.
+After receiving such a request, the Secretary is then required to forward the documents to a registrar of the FCFCA, state family court or ftate or territory Supreme Court.
 Once received, the orders will be registered by filing the certified copy of the order and the corresponding certificate in the court.
 Such an order remains enforceable in Australia until the registration has been cancelled.

 Alternately, if parties are in agreement about the arrangements under the overseas orders, an application for consent orders can be filed in Australia without the need for registering the overseas orders.